Leaf retention: Evergreen in regions without freezes.

 Mature Size: 3' high and 1.5' wide.

-Leaves: Green, long and narrow, edible, having a licorice scent and a tarragon-licorice flavor.
+Leaves: Green, long and narrow, having a licorice aroma, edible, with a

 Stems: Green, no thorns.

-in the soil against nematodes and may also hinder the growth of some species of nearby plants.
+properties in the soil against nematodes and may also hinder the growth of some species of

 Toxic / Danger: No.